megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 .. attention::
    Please do notes that GenAI is hallucinating and providing wrong information - about F5 Inc headquarters.
 Please ignore as smaller model (smaller parameter, less intelligent) tend to hallucinate more compare to a larger model.
 Large models with more parameters are more capable and intelligent than smaller models, but require expensive machines with multiple GPUs to run.

-   Its also depends on dataset use for the training - "Garbage In, Garbage Out".
+   It also depends on dataset use for the training - "Garbage In, Garbage Out".

 5 - Deploy LLM model service (Ollama)